regregex/OS126/README.md

 of OS 1.20, it is recommended to install OS 1.26 in such a way that OS 1.20 remains available.

-An OS RAM module from [BooBip.com][12] fits between the OS ROM and its socket, and allows the ROM to start the computer at power up; then it can host an alternative OS subsequently softloaded into RAM, while providing a second bank of RAM to other code.
+An OS RAM module from [BooBip.com][13] fits between the OS ROM and its socket, and allows the ROM to start the computer at power up; it can then host an alternative OS subsequently softloaded into RAM, while providing a second bank of RAM to other code.
 OS 1.26 is one such alternative OS, though like OS 1.20 it is not aware of the module and makes no use of the RAM.
 Either OS may be installed